jackeinbinder01/Movie-List-Manager/src/test/GUITest.md

 ![Apply Filters](TestResources/FilterPane4.gif)

-Box Office Earnings filters format user entries in Millions of dollars, but allow for N/A to be entered
+Box Office Earnings filters format user entries in millions of dollars, but allow for N/A to be entered (referring to a movie without box office earnings data)

 ![Apply Filters](TestResources/FilterPane5.gif)